apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 1. Use ids instead of names for processors, connections.
 2. Allow multiple source relationships for connections.
 3. Support process groups, input ports, output ports
+4. Change Id Key for RPGs from "Remote Processing Groups" to the proper "Remote Process Groups" (not "ing")

 ## Flow Controller